calebtuttle/portfoliobuilder/README.md

     (b) You can set the environment variables every time you run Portfolio Builder using the [`link` commands](docs/commands.md#linkalpaca-alpaca_api_key-alpaca_secret).

 ## Quickstart
-The following demonstrates how to construct, inspect, and purchase a basket of stocks.
+The following demonstrates how to construct, inspect, edit, and purchase a basket of stocks.

-To run Portfolio Builder, execute the run.py script within portfoliobuilder/portfoliobuilder:
+To run Portfolio Builder, execute the run.py script within portfoliobuilder/portfoliobuilder.

     python run.py

-You should be presented with a short welcome message and prompt:
+You should be presented with a short welcome message and prompt.

     Welcome to the portfoliobuilder command line application.
 Enter 'help' to see commands.
 Enter 'q' to quit, or kill with CTRL+C.
     >

 For this example, we will buy all the stocks in the S&P500, but instead of weighting those stocks by market cap (like the S&P500 does), we will weight them equally.
-First, we create a basket from an index:
+First, we create a basket from an index.

     > newbasketfromindex equal 50 ^GSPC